GChristensen/enso-portable/readme.md

 holding a key can never be forgotten about, since letting go always returns you to the base state.

+Speed was the other half of Raskin's argument for building Enso this way.
+In *The Humane Interface* he pointed out that using a mouse means visually hunting for a target and then guiding the pointer onto it, an action governed by Fitts's Law: the smaller and farther the target, the longer the movement takes, and reaching for the mouse in the first place breaks the cadence a touch typist has already built up on the keyboard.
+Switching between windows is a familiar case of this cost - clicking a taskbar entry or an icon buried in another window means locating it on screen first - and so is working with a text selection, where you must aim the pointer at one edge, drag it to the other while the target keeps changing size, and only then can you invoke whatever should act on it.
+Naming a command by typing a few letters of a memorable word skips the hunting and pointing entirely - recall of a word is close to instantaneous, the keystrokes are the same practiced motion as everything else the hands are doing, and the quasimode's incremental matching lets you stop typing the moment the intended command is unambiguous.
+Enso applies this directly: switching to another window or acting on the current text selection are themselves quasimode commands, reachable without the hands ever leaving the keyboard.

 For convenience, Enso Open-Source instead defaults to a *modal* quasimode: tapping the activation key toggles the command line open, and it stays open (is "sticky") until a command is run or it is dismissed explicitly, rather than requiring the key to be held down.
 This default can be reverted to Raskin's original quasimodal behavior by setting the `IS_QUASIMODE_MODAL` configuration variable to `False` in `ensorc.py` (available in the settings UI).

+The speed of the quasimodal approach, however, does not come naturally to anyone used to mainstream computer interaction.
+You have to train yourself into the habit.

 #### Additional features not found in the original Enso